christinezyang/christinezyang.github.io/_posts/2022-01-17-buck-fig-finance.md

 Of all discussions of what "business" was, I heard the most about Investment Banking (IB).
 That's what was *cool*, and I had some lofty image of being some Wall Street hotshot.
 I played into the herd mentality and convinced myself I wanted an IB job at a large bank.
 (Later, I changed my goal to a Sales & Trading internship, but still at a name-brand bank.)

-But you can't pull a bulge-bracket bank internship out of nowhere; you need to collect applicable experiences and to build your network.
+But you can't pull a bulge-bracket bank internship out of nowhere; you need to collect applicable experiences and build your network.
 Duke doesn't have an undergraduate business program, so we flocked to business societies, clubs, and social groups that boasted alumni connections and exclusive networking opportunities, with the added bonus of a solid friend group.
 For first-years desperate to make connections with peers and anxious to start preparing for *beyond college*, these groups were ideal to join.

 ### Typical Failure Arc, then Success